trentadosics/Wearable-PTH-Adapter/6_Stable-versions/Size S /Version_5.9.5 /v5.9.5_gcode/README.md

 - from Orca Slicer to Snap Maker U1 (from Auf Weiter flur ev)
 - from Prusa Slicer to Prusa MK3S+ (from FAB-Casa del Mig)
 - from Prusa Slicer to Prusa Mini (from Auf Weiter flur ev)

+Parameters
+- Keep all the parameters by default and add some supports organic or tree supports
+- Standard PLA